-Some major changes in the individualized family service plan (IFSP) specific to school readiness and peer-reviewed research follow.
+Following are some points from IDEA Part C on the individualized family service plan (IFSP) specific to school readiness and peer-reviewed research.

 "For children who are at least three years of age, the IFSP must include an educational component that promotes school readiness and incorporates pre-literacy, language, and numeracy skills."

-Members serving on an IFSP team need to be aware that an educational component that promotes school readiness and incorporates pre-literacy, language, and numeracy skills needs to be included in an IFSP for children with disabilities who are at least three years of age.
+Members serving on an IFSP team need to be aware that an educational component that promotes school readiness and incorporates pre-literacy, language, and numeracy skills needs to be included in an IFSP for children with disabilities who are at least 3-years old.

 Members need to: